 Whether you are interested in working with young children, adolescents, or adults, the BA in Human Development and Learning will prepare you for a career where you can guide people's growth and education.

 Customize your major around your interests

 Focus areas in HDL

 Every HDL student chooses at least one focus area to guide their course of study.
 Focus areas can lead to credentials, a university minor, and/or prepare students for specific careers.
-Students can design their own focus area, or choose from existing areas.
 Learn more on our focus areas and credentials page.

 Majoring in HDL was the best academic decision I’ve made!
 HDL is a great program for people who want to work with people because we explore how humans function cognitively and socioemotionally in diverse contexts from personable professors who are experts in their field and who genuinely care about our own learning and development as students.BA HDL, Class of 2019|